Perfusion: Magnetic resonance imaging

-CT
+Computed tomography (CT)

 Brain perfusion (more correctly transit times) can be estimated with contrast-enhanced computed tomography.

 Thermal diffusion

 Perfusion can be determined by measuring the total thermal diffusion and then separating it into thermal conductivity and perfusion components. rCBF is usually measured continuously in time.
 It is necessary to stop the measurement periodically to cool down and reassess the thermal conductivity.